How Trees Clean The Air

 The Two main types of pollutants that trees remove from the atmosphere:

-Trees produce oxygen through a process that you've probably heard of, called photosynthesis.
+Trees produce oxygen through a process that you've probably heard of; photosynthesis.
 The tree's leaves absorb carbon dioxide and water from the air, and use solar energy to convert it into chemical compounds, including sugars, that it can consume as food.
 Oxygen is a by-product of this process and is released by the tree.
-Through this essential life-giving process for the tree, they synergistically support human life with the essential oxygen that we cannot live without.
-It has been estimated that one large tree can provide a day's supply of oxygen for up to 4 people.
+It has been estimated that, thanks to this process, one large tree can provide a day's supply of oxygen for up to 4 people.

 how much co2 do trees absorb?